Chris Stamp on making VIDEO GAMES

 You could say that video games are in my blood.
 I had my first game, Zorgon's Kingdom on Commodore VIC20, published at the age of fifteen, in 1983.
 It was a crazy time - an appearance on regional news, my face on the front page of local newspapers, an invite to appear on mainstream TV programme Blue Peter (turned down).
 Video games were a novelty in themselves in those days, let alone schoolboys being able to make money from it.
 I went on to make a few more games for VIC20 and Commodore 64 but it eventually palled and I went back to a normal life.

 I came back to video games professionally in 1996, almost by accident.
 I'd worked for a few years at British Aerospace Military Aircraft Division at Brough on Humberside, on cockpit research.
 We developed dome-based flight simulators and virtual reality environments to test new kinds of cockpit display - mostly 3D ones.
 After four years of that, I worked at Marconi Simulation in Fife for a short time, making a training simulator for London Underground drivers.
 So some would say that I'd never left games.
-But I wasn't enjoying Marconi much and when one of my colleagues left to join a games company in Dundee, DMA Design, my interest was reawakened.
-I have to confess that I had a demo game to take to the interview - one I'd made in my spare time using expensive company Silicon Graphics machines, unknown to the management.
+When one of my colleagues left to join a games company in Dundee, DMA Design, my interest was reawakened.

 I worked at Realtime Worlds for ten years - I started as an engineer, went on to manage a team creating technology used on Xbox 360 title Crackdown, and eventually became Executive Producer on a big budget MMOG called APB (see www.APB.com).